bballdave025/higgs_for_help/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bballdave025/higgs_for_help/main?labpath=Higgs_Boson_Discovery_Visualization_Questions_for_Help.ipynb)

-I'm putting this repo together for a Physics StackExchange Question.
+I am putting this repo together for a Physics StackExchange Question.
 I've run into some problems with my attempts to analyze the 4-lepton data from the Higgs search (2011 and 2012 runs).
 I'm going on to look at the spectra of the of the particles and do a rediscovery of the Higgs.
 However,